-- Erica Hoerz, Director of Student Conduct/Title IX Coordinator (518) 255-5229, hoerzel@cobleskill.edu, Bouck Hall 113 - When the accused is an employee, a reporting individual may also report the incident to the Director of Human Resources or may request that one of the above referenced confidential or private employees assist in reporting to Human Resources.
+- Nicole Field, Director of Human Resources/TIX coordinator - 518-255-5514, fieldnm@cobleskill.edu, Knapp Hall 123 - When the accused is an employee, a reporting individual may also report the incident to the Director of Human Resources or may request that one of the above referenced confidential or private employees assist in reporting to Human Resources.
 Disciplinary proceedings will be conducted in accordance with applicable collective bargaining agreements.
-When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and college policy: - Nicole Field, Director of Human Resources/Deputy Title IX Coordinator (518) 255-5514, fieldnm@cobleskill.edu, Knapp Hall 123 - You may withdraw your complaint or involvement from the College process at any time. - Every college shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information shall be presented to the reporting individual: "You have the right to make a report to University Police, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."
+When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and college policy: - Nicole Field, Director of Human Resources/TIX coodinator (518) 255-5514, fieldnm@cobleskill.edu, Knapp Hall 123 - You may withdraw your complaint or involvement from the College process at any time. - Every college shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information shall be presented to the reporting individual: "You have the right to make a report to University Police, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."